 With Chandira Hensey

-No stars were harmed in the making of this story.
-All astrological references are completely made up.
+All astrological references in this story are completely made up.

 After bracing himself, Noel sat down on his right and took his hand.
 He spoke quietly, and Bapu opened his eyes and looked at him.
 He smiled and mouthed silently: “Thanks for coming.”
 A while passed, Noel chatting quietly about this and that: his family and friends and what was going on in their lives.

 Bapu only opened his eyes a couple of times after that.
 Each time, Noel thought he looked a little more impatient.
 Both of them knew what was about to happen.

 Bapu’s lungs had been destroyed from the years of chain smoking.
 His body was completely fucked.
 He needed the machine to breathe.
 There was no hope of any recovery.
 The next time the nurse appeared, Noel asked for the mask to be removed, which it duly was.
 He had spoken to the doctor about this the day before, and he knew what the outcome was likely to be.
 The nurse sat with them for a few minutes and then left.
 After about 5 or 10 minutes, Noel could see that Bapu was taking shallower and shallower breaths.
 The nurse kept looking in on them as he grew weaker and more distant.
 Eventually Bapu took his last breath and Noel knew that he had gone.
 A minute later, the nurse appeared and said that his heart had stopped.
 Noel said that he knew.

 Bapu passed away peacefully at 19.43 BST, in the critical care unit, Frank Stanshil ward of King’s College hospital, Denmark Hill in London.
 I’m sure there would be an astrological significance to this if someone were to do a chart.
 We have natal charts, why not mortal charts, to tell us where we would go next?